-What are the typical work hours?
+What are the stipends and benefits?

 How much vacation time are residents given?

 Each resident receives 4 weeks of paid time off and 2 wellness days per academic year.

 Yes.
 PGY 3 and PGY 4 residents may take off up to 5 days per year for educational conferences.
 Other PGY levels are supported when presenting as well.

 Do residents receive a stipend for books, conferences and other educational expenses?

 Yes.
 Discretionary funds are available for education-related expenses to further development as physicians while in the training program.
 The Professional Development Fund must be used within the specified academic year.

 Are there opportunities for residents to teach?